Fifth Term and You

 Trinity School of Medicine’s curriculum goes the extra mile for student success.
 Its on-campus fifth term is no exception.
 Trinity’s fifth term is a guided transitional period with two main goals: providing a facilitated review that guides students to a successful USMLE Step-1 exam (regarded by the NRMP as the most significant part of securing a residency), and preparing students for clinical clerkship training.

-The term takes place on St. Vincent for several key reasons.
-First, the continued focus and support of Trinity's campus and community, as well as access to resources and faculty, are optimal for USMLE Step-1 preparation.
+The term takes place in St. Vincent for several key reasons.
+First, the continued focus and support of Trinity's campus and community, as well as access to resources and faculty, are optimal for USMLE Step 1 preparation.
 This is only multiplied by our students' continued access to Milton Cato Memorial Hospital, Trinity's affiliated teaching hospital.